QaysAlnajjad/AWS-EKS-Observability-Stack/README.md

 This repository is intentionally preserved to show the transition from a basic setup to a **scalable, production-ready GitOps architecture**

+---

+# 📚 Legacy Documentation

+The content below is the original implementation and is kept for reference only.
+It does NOT represent the current recommended architecture.

 # Kubernetes Monitoring with Prometheus & Alertmanager